Useful Notes / British Unis

 There's somewhat of a pecking order when it comes to British Universities, with people trying to get their children into the more desirable ones.
 Unis will compete to get as high up the published newspaper league tables as possible and acquire high teaching and research scores, and students choose 5 unis from the list based on their subject and expected grades.
 This scale is overall reputation, many universities punch above their weight in specific fields, usually those related to local industry (eg Sheffield - Metallurgy, Nottingham - Chemistry, Staffordshire - Ceramics).
 Similarly, some degrees have only local application - law in Scotland, for instance, means you will be taught Scots

 See that entry.
 The "old college tie" may not help you as much as it did, but it's still a good thing to have.
-Usual offers are A*A*A/A*AA, (Scottish students may get away with AAB or even AAC because their exams are harder) with many subjects like Maths requiring extra entrance exams.
+Usual offers are A*A*A/A*AA, (Scottish students may get away with AAB or even AAC because their school system is different) with many subjects like Maths requiring extra entrance exams.

 3rd Place Universities